Engineering Writing Support

 Engineering Cafes: The Engineering Cafes are a series of interactive workshops where participants will practice and apply effective strategies for composing key academic and professional documents.
 These are “hands-on” sessions where we “think and do writing” and participants leave with strong drafts of documents through feedback from the facilitators and peers.Learn more and sign up for Engineering Cafes

 Individual Writing Consultations: Students can meet for 30-60 minute sessions to work on specific documents or features of their writing.
 Get strategies for starting, revising, or strengthening academic and technical writing: Research papers, articles, reports, proposals, application materials.
 Bring your laptop with a draft of your writing project OR paper copy of your writing project.

-These are walk-in hours (no appointment necessary), but you may email Katie Homar to request a meeting or set up consultation outside of the scheduled hours.
-You may also email a draft of your project in advance to get the most out of the individual session
+Sign up on Dr. Katie Homar’s appointment calendar or email Dr. Homar to set up an individual consultation.
+You may also email a draft of your project in advance to get the most out of the individual session.